-Because the cluster-based servers are heterogeneous, each server has a different cache capacity(CC) and service processing capacity(SPC, the capacity that the number of requests the sever can process in a unit time), as shown in Fig. (2).
+Because the cluster-based servers are heterogeneous, each server has a different cache capacity(CC) and service processing capacity(SPC, the capacity that the number of requests the sever can process in a unit time), as Fig.(2).
 We should setup another two-dimensional index, ServerCaching[n][4], to record the caching state of each server for cache management and replacement.
-N is the number of cluster-based cache servers, ServerCaching[i][0], as cacheSize, is the cache capacity of server Si.
-ServerCaching[i][1], as the cached Size, is the used cache size of server Si.
+N is the of cluster-based number cache servers ServerCaching[i][0], as cacheSize, is the cache capacity of server Si.
+ServerCaching[i][1], as cachedSize, is the used cache size of server Si.
 ServerCaching[i][2] is the SPC of server Si.
-ServerCaching[i][3], as currentServiceRequest, is the number of requests that the server currently processes (Current Service Request, CSR).
+ServerCaching[i][3], as current Service Request, is the number of requests that the server is currently processing (Current Service Request, CSR).

-3.2.
-Replacement flow and Collaboration in DCCS
+3.2 Replacement flow and collaboration in DCCS

-For a set of DCCS servers $S = \{Si, 1 \le i \le N\}$, each server has a different SPC and CC, as shown in Fig. (2).
-The cluster supervisor manages and harmonizes cluster-based servers to ensure that the DCCS is available and scalable.
-Based on the simplest management rule and the different capacity of each server, considering both cached tiles and non-cached tiles, the basic idea of DCCS collaboration for the replacement method is that the server with the highest SPC value processes more tile requests and cache more tiles as its cache capability allows in order to achieve load balancing for heterogeneous DCCS and optimal performance of cluster-based service response.
-Service flow is shown in Fig. (3), and is explained below.
+For a set of DCCS servers $S={Si, 1 \le i \le N}$, each server has a different SPC and CC, as shown in Fig.(2).
+The cluster supervisor manages and harmonizes cluster-based servers, to ensure the DCCS is available and scalable.
+Based on the simplest management rule and the different capacity of each server, considering both cached tiles and non-cached tiles, the basic idea of DCCS collaboration for the replacement method is that the server with the highest SPC value will process more tile requests and cache more tiles as its cache capability will allow in order to achieve load balancing for heterogeneous DCCS and optimal performance for cluster-based service response.
+Service flow is as shown in Fig.(3), and is explained below.

-Step 1.
-After receiving the request of tile (tx, ty, l) , the cluster supervisor computes h-value for the tile (tx, ty, l) based on the Hash function.
-The h-th linear linked chain is retrieved connected with the table entry h for tile (tx, ty, l) .
-If the tile (tx, ty, l) is found, this is known as a cluster cache hit and the Tilecached node of the tile (tx, ty, l) from h-th linear linked chain is returned.
-According to Tilecached[1] (ServerNo.) and Tilecached[2] (cacheStoreOf f set), tile (tx, ty, l) is located in the cluster-based cache and the tile data is returned to the user followed by the modification of Tilecached[4] (currentTime) and the stat value in Tilecached[6] based on Equ.3.
-The node of tile (tx, ty, l) is moved to the correct location in the h-th linear linked chain.
-If the retrieval fails, then a "no cluster-cache hit" occurs, after which step 2 is followed.
+Step1.
+Request to tile (tx, ty, l) arrives; cluster supervisor computes h-value for tile (tx, ty, l) based on the Hash function.
+Retrieve the h-th linear linked chain connected with table entry h for tile (tx, ty, l).
+If tile (tx, ty, l) is found, this is known as a cluster cache hit and the Tilecached node of tile (tx, ty, l) from h-th linear linked chain is returned.
+According to Tilecached[1] (ServerNo.) and Tilecached[2] (cacheStoreOf f set), locate tile (tx, ty, l) in the cluster-based cache and return the tile data to the user; modify Tilecached[4] (currentTime) and modify the stat value in Tilecached[6] based on Equ.3.Move the node of tile (tx, ty, l) to the correct location in the h-th linear linked chain.
+If retrieve fails, then a "no cluster-cache hit" occurs, so proceed to step 2.